Archived - Financial Statements (unaudited)

 The Treasury bills balance at March 31, 2009, consists of $8 billion in odd issue bills, $68.6 billion in three-month bills, $44 billion in six-month bills, and $71.9 billion in 364-day bills.

 Retail debts include Canada Savings Bonds which are redeemable on demand by the holder, with accrued interest calculated to the end of the previous month; no interest is paid if redeemed during the first three months following the date of issue.

 Bonds for Canada Pension Plan and notes are interest-bearing certificates of indebtedness issued by the Government of Canada exclusively to the CPP Investment Fund and are redeemable at face value plus accrued interest.

-Foreign debt is issued by the Government of Canada under the government’s foreign currency borrowing program.
-It consists of marketable bonds; Canada bills; and euro medium term notes.
-Marketable bonds include bonds assumed by Finance Canada on February 5, 2001, on the dissolution of Petro Canada Limited.
+Foreign debt is issued by the Government of Canada under the government's foreign currency borrowing program.
+It consists of marketable bonds; Canada notes; Canada bills; and euro medium-term notes.
+Marketable bonds include bonds assumed by Finance Canada on February 5, 2001, on the dissolution of Petro-Canada Limited.

-Marketable bonds are either issued in US dollars and/or in euros.
-They are issued to provide long term foreign funds and have remaining terms to maturity ranging from 5 to 15 years.
+Marketable bonds are either issued in US dollars and or in euro dollars.
+They are issued to provide long term foreign funds.

 Canada bills are short-term certificates of indebtedness issued in the US money market.

-Euro medium-term notes are issued in euros and thus provide Canada with an additional source of medium-term foreign funds.
+Euro medium-term notes are issued in the euro and thus provide Canada with an additional source of medium-term foreign funds.